 The schedule for daily synchronous instruction will be communicated to scholars and their families via ParentSquare, and/or Google calendar, and other virtual communication platforms.

-For pupils in grades 9-12 the plan to provide opportunities for at least weekly synchronous instruction for all pupils throughout the school year provided by credentialed Compass Charter Schools staff shall be as follows:
+For pupils in grades 9-12, the plan to provide opportunities for at least weekly synchronous instruction for all pupils throughout the school year provided by a Compass Charter Schools teacher or teachers of record shall be as follows:

 Each credentialed staff member will provide weekly synchronous instruction via an online video conferencing platform wherein scholars will have the opportunity to participate in weekly lessons and learning activities with similar aged peers.